Breast Service

 An acknowledgement letter will be sent directly to the patient and the GP will be notified.
 The patient will then receive a letter with the appointment details.

-The Combined Breast Service of The Royal Women's Hospital and The Royal Melbourne Hospital has introduced a new model of care for women with early breast cancer.
+The Combined Breast Service of the Women's and The Royal Melbourne Hospital leads the way in survivorship care for women with early breast cancer.

 • Enhancing systems to share information between a woman, her GP, other community services and the hospital.